 In 2021, the Company prepared the GHG inventory of all of its global industrial units (base year, 2020).
-Since then, the data has been audited by a third party, following ISO 14064 (Greenhouse gases), and reporting its GHG emissions management on CDP since 2021 (2020 base year), CPD is a reference entity in the evaluation of sustainable actions.
-In 2022, Gerdau kept its B score, a score higher than the global average and the sector's score, reinforcing the Company's commitment to the sustainability of its operations, in line with the ESG criteria.
-Also in 2022 (base year 2021), for the first time, Gerdau reported CDP Water Security for Brazil operations and received a B- score, reinforcing the Company's commitment to transparency.
+Since then, the data has been audited by a third party, following ISO 14064 (GHG emissions inventory), and reporting its GHG emissions management on CDP Climate Change since 2021 (2020 base year), CPD is a reference entity in the evaluation of sustainable actions.
+In 2023 (2022 base year), Gerdau achieved the Ascore for the first time, reaching the climate leadership level, according to CDP, a score higher than the global average and the sector's score, reinforcing the Company's commitment to the sustainability of its operations.
+Also in 2023 (base year 2022), for the first time, Gerdau reported CDP Water Security for all its operations and received a B- score, reinforcing the Company's commitment to transparency (in 2022 it reported only Brazil information).

 With the support of specialized consultants, we study the scenarios of productive and technological changes with the lowest effective carbon cost to define goals and guide our strategy.
-Consistent with this, the Company adopted the MACC "Marginal Cost Curve Abatement" and structured and published on February 1, 2022 the goal of reducing greenhouse gas emissions related to scope 1 and 2 by 2031, from 0.93 t of CO2e per ton of steel produced to 0.83 t of CO2e per ton of steel produced, a level that will leave us with a volume of emissions less than half the world average for the steel sector, which today is 1.93 t of CO2e according to the World Steel Association.
+Consistent with this, the Company adopted the MACC "Marginal Cost Curve Abatement" and structured and published on February 1, 2022 the goal of reducing GHG emissions related to Scopes 1 and 2 by 2031, from 0.93 t of CO2e per tonne of steel produced to 0.82 t of CO2e per tonne of steel produced, a level that will leave us with a volume of emissions less than half the world average for the steel sector, which today is 1.91 t of CO2 according to the World Steel Association.
+Failure to achieve the target is a risk associated with the organization's reputation and it is mitigated through emissions projections monitoring in accordance with operation and investment plans, incorporating additional actions, if necessary.
 This target is factored in our Long-Term Compensation (ILP) program.